 - Normally this is a feature, since it lets you continue to use the command line after launching your editor, but Git interprets the detachment as closing the file with an empty commit message, which prevents the commit from going through.
 I only mention this point because it can be seriously confusing if you try to set your editor to

 gvimwithout the flag.
-If you find this note confusing, feel free to ignore it. ↑
+(If you find this note confusing, it is safe to ignore it.) ↑

 - If you can’t see the